CONTRACTORS: How To Take Out a Building Permit

 Much of the permit process can be completed online.

 1. Permit Application.
-Download and complete the appropriate permit.
+Download and complete the appropriate permit or stop in person to pick up a permit if you do not have access to a printer.
 Find the permit applications noted above linked on this page.

 3. Permit Submission.
-Submit your permit and site plan (if required) to the City of Kaukauna by email.
-You can email your permit to [email protected] or mail it to us at City of Kaukauna, P.O.
+Submit your permit and site plan (if required) to the City of Kaukauna by email, by mail or in-person.
+You can email your permit or mail it to us at City of Kaukauna, P.O.
 Box 890, Kaukauna, WI 54130.
-If emailing, please put BUILDING PERMIT in the subject line.
+You can drop off permits and site plans during business hours.

 Learn how to make permit payments and request inspections on MyGov by watching the short video below:

 Contractors are able to submit payments for building permits online by creating an account with MyGov, the software program that the City of Kaukauna Inspection Department utilizes.
 Payments are also accepted by checks or money orders made payable to City of Kaukauna (by mail or drop box), or by credit card by phone (920) 766-6315.
 Permit fees for decks, fences, pools, razing, roofing, siding and sheds are flat fees.
 Permit fees are listed on the permit application.
 Permits for projects that involve plan review remodeling and detached garages depend on square footage and project value and some may incur an additional plan review fee.

 5. Creating an Online Account with MyGov.
 Learn how to create a MyGov Account by watching the short video below: